Introduction to Economics

 Economic Systems: Command Economy

-• government sets production goals and methods of production
+• sets production goals and methods of production

-• government may set low or zero prices on “necessities” (e.g., healthcare, education)
+• may set low or zero prices on “necessities” (e.g., healthcare, education)

 Examples: Pharonic Egypt; Medieval manor life